 (b) the right of the Association to suspend the voting rights and right to use of the recreational facilities by an owner for any period during which any assessment against his Lot remains unpaid; and for a period not to exceed 60 days for any infraction of its published rules and regulations;

 (c) the right of the Association to dedicate or transfer all or any part of the Common Area to any public agency, authority, or utility for such purposes and subject to such conditions as may be agreed to by the members.
-No such dedication or transfer shall be effective unless an instrument agreeing to such dedication or transfer signed by two-thirds of each class of members has been recorded.
+No such dedication or transfer shall be effective unless an instrument agreeing to such dedication or transfer signed by two-thirds of members has been recorded.

 (d) the power reserved in the Board of Directors of the Association to grant easements over and through the common area, and to grant portions of the common area in event of property line adjustments of building lots adjacent to the common area so long as in the judgment of the Board said easements or grants do not materially interfere with the enjoyment of the common area.

 Section 2.
 Delegation of Use.
-Any owner may delegate, in accordance with the By-Laws, his right of enjoyment to the Common Area and facilities to the members of his family, his tenants, or contract purchasers who reside on the property.
+Any owner may delegate, in accordance with the By-Laws, the right of enjoyment to the Common Area and facilities to family members or tenants who reside on the property.

 ARTICLE III